 Symptoms like fatigue, pain, and stiffness can be familiar companions when you have rheumatoid arthritis (RA).
 The good news?
 Not only are treatments these days better than ever, but “there are new treatments and discoveries occurring every year with RA,” says William F. Harvey, MD, clinical director of the Arthritis Treatment Center at Tufts Medical Center in Boston.
 We asked Harvey to answer some common questions about RA treatments.

-Which medicines treat rheumatoid arthritis?
+Which medicines treat RA?

 How well do RA drugs work?

-How soon should you start taking medicine?
+How soon should someone with RA start treatment?

-Are there ways to manage fatigue?
+What are some ways to manage fatigue?

 What type of exercise is good for people with RA?